M2Team/NanaZip/ReadMe.md

   - Win32 GUI.

 > [!CAUTION]
-> NanaZip can be used as portable version if you use the official portable
+> NanaZip can be used as a portable application if you use the official portable
 > release package.
-It's designed for debugging/testing/development purpose and
+It is designed for debugging, testing, and development purposes,
+> as well as scenarios that genuinely require a portable version
-> scenarios (a.k.a.
-Server Core, Windows PE, Windows RE, and Wine) really need
+> (such as Server Core, Windows PE, Windows RE, and Wine).
-> portable version.
-But please note that some features is not available, such as
+> However, please note that certain features such as context menus and file associations
-> context menu and file associations.
-Some issues will not be fixed if you are
+> are not available in portable mode.
+Additionally, some issues specific to
-> using NanaZip in portable mode.
+> running NanaZip in portable mode will not be fixed.

 > [!CAUTION]
-> We don't provide any support for users if they are using any non-official
+> We do not provide support for users running non-official package installations
-> release packages, such as extracting the files from the MSIX package or copy
+> such as manually extracting files from the MSIX package or copying them directly
 > from the NanaZipPackage project output.
 For example, if you are using the
 > files extracted from the MSIX package of NanaZip like Scoop package manager
 > does.
-We hugely recommend you to use the official release packages of NanaZip.
+We strongly recommend using NanaZip’s official release packages instead.
-> For example, WinGet package manager uses NanaZip official release package to
+> For instance, the WinGet package manager utilizes the official release package to
 > install NanaZip.

 ## System Requirements